MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 ## Import/export emails that have digital assets

-If you want to export emails that have references to Digital Assets files from one environment to another, and you want to have the links pointing to the new org, it’s important that you:
+If you want to export emails that have references to digital assets files from one environment to another, and you want to have the links pointing to the new org, please follow these steps:

 1. First, import/export your digital assets files to target environment.
 1. Next, export another solution from the source environment for emails.